apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Samantha Woll: Man charged in fatal stabbing of Detroit Jewish leader**
+**Turkish lawmaker who had heart attack after saying Israel 'will suffer the wrath of Allah' dies**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-67716291).
+You can read more about it [here](https://nypost.com/2023/12/14/news/turkish-lawmaker-who-had-heart-attack-slamming-israel-dies/).

 ## Requirements
 - Python 3.8